heroiclabs/nakama-docs/docs/runtime-code-basics.md

     }

-    // Register as an after hook for the appropriate feature, this call should be in InitModule. initializer.registerRpc("custom_rpc_func_id", customRpcFunc);
+    // Register as an after hook for the appropriate feature, this call should be in InitModule. initializer.registerRpc("custom_rpc_func_id", customFuncRpc);
     ```

 The code above registers a function with the identifier "custom_rpc_func_id".
 This ID can be used within client code to send an RPC message to execute the function on the server and return the result.

 From Go runtime code, the result is returned as `(string, error)`.
 From Lua runtime code, results are always returned as a Lua string (or optionally `nil`).
-From the JavaScript runtime code, results should always be a string, null or omitted (undefined);
+From the JavaScript runtime code, results should always be a string, null or omitted (undefined).

 #### Server to server

 Sometimes it's useful to create HTTP REST handlers which can be used by web services and ease integration into custom server environments.
 This can be achieved by using the [RPC hook](#rpc-hook).
-However, this uses the [Runtime HTTP Key](install-configuration.md#runtime) to authenticate with the server.
+However this uses the [Runtime HTTP Key](install-configuration.md#runtime) to authenticate with the server.

 === "Lua"
     ```lua